RedhawkSDR/USRP_UHD/README.md

-# REDHAWK USRP UHD
+# REDHAWK Basic Devices rh.USRP_UHD

 ## Description

-Contains the source and build script for the REDHAWK USRP_UHD device.
+Contains the source and build script for the REDHAWK Basic Devices rh.USRP_UHD device.
 This device is a FRONTEND Interfaces compliant device for the USRP that requires the UHD host code and supporting libraries to be installed.

 ## Installation Instructions

+This asset requires the uhd library.
+This must be installed in order to build and run this asset.
 To build from source, run the `build.sh` script found at the top level directory.
 To install to $SDRROOT run, `build.sh install`

 ## Copyrights